Who we are?

 Historical Heritage

 The Copts as the successors of the ancient Egyptians are defined as the modern sons of the Pharaohs.
-They played an essential role in the whole Christian world, especially during the first five centuries.
+The Copts played an essential role in the whole Christian world, especially during the first five centuries.

 Spiritual Foundation

-Their religious background helped them to accept Christianity with eagerness and to enjoy its depth through their ascetic life, meditation and studying of the holy scripture.
+The religious background of the ancient Egyptians helped them to eagerly accept Christianity in the first century, and they continue to practice Christianity in depth through ascetic life, meditation and studying the holy scripture.

 Religious Nature

-It is well-known that ancient Egyptians have been religiously minded by nature and upbringing since the very early times as Herodotus stated.
-Their religious curiosity was satisfied by the Christian faith that puts no limits to spiritual progress, for it raises the believers towards the bosom of the Father that they might enjoy the likeness of God, fast communion with Him and acknowledgment of the eternal divine mysteries.
+Herodotus (484 BC – 425 BC) stated “The ancient Egyptians are religiously minded by nature since the very early times”.
+The religious curiosity of Ancient Egyptians was satisfied by the Christian faith, and continued to date, putting no limits to spiritual progress, bringing believers towards the bosom of the Father that they might enjoy the likeness of God, get in communion with Him and partake of the eternal divine mysteries.